 I love soups that are easy to make and that are suitable for home freezing.

 I batch cook this soup and bag up portions of it to freeze for easy lunches for those days when I need a quick but filling lunch.
 I tend to use baggies like these reusable ones available from Amazon.
 They are leakproof and ideal for the freezer.

-The soup is zero Smart Points per serving, which means that you can happily serve it with a slice or two of one of these Low Point Breads.
+The soup is zero Smart Points per serving on the Blue & Purple plans, which means that you can happily serve it with a slice or two of one of these Low Point Breads.

 Another benefit of this recipe is that it is suitable for vegetarians and vegans and can be served to anyone on a gluten free diet too.
 Just check that the curry powder that you are using is gluten free first - but most are!

 If, like me, you love a big bowl of warming, cozy soup that fills you up then you will love these Weight Watcher friendly soup recipes!